Homeless World Cup makes US debut in California

 They include Yuli Pineda, who moved to California from Honduras and was living with a foster family when she joined.
 Pineda said she’s found a sense of community playing for the U.S. team.

-“Every single player comes from different backgrounds,” Pineda, 18, said.
+“Every single player comes from different backgrounds,” Pineda said.
 “It’s amazing that in a short amount of time we have connected that fast.”

 One of the special parts about soccer is that it is so popular across the globe, said Lawrence Cann, founder of Street Soccer USA, which organizes the U.S. men’s and women’s teams.